PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Video-Search/quickstarts/ruby.md

 ---
-title: 'Hızlı Başlangıç: Bing Video Arama REST API ve Ruby kullanarak video arayın'
+title: 'Quickstart: Search for videos using the REST API and Ruby - Bing Video Search'
 titleSuffix: Azure Cognitive Services
-description: Ruby kullanarak Bing Video Arama REST API video arama istekleri göndermek için bu hızlı başlangıcı kullanın.
+description: Use this quickstart to send video search requests to the Bing Video Search REST API using Ruby.
 services: cognitive-services
 author: aahill
 manager: nitinme